virtual-labs/exp-context-switching-iiith/experiment/theory.md

 Hardware provides instructions and mechanisms for transitioning between these privilege levels.
 During a context switch, the CPU switches from user mode to kernel mode to perform privileged operations, such as modifying page tables or accessing hardware devices.

+Hardware also provides the fundamental mechanisms and support for transferring control to trap handlers when exceptions or traps occur.
+It ensures that the CPU executes the appropriate handler code with the necessary context and privilege level to handle the exceptional condition safely and effectively.

+The below diagram will help you better to understand the flow of the mechanism.